-A new report suggests more and more people will never tie the knot.
+Good Question: Why Are Fewer People Getting Married?A new report suggests more and more people will never tie the knot.
 Pew Research found a record 20 percent of adults over the age of 25 have never been married.
 That’s up from 9 percent back in 1960.
 The authors of the study also predict 25 percent of millennials will never say "I do," even though about half of them say they'd eventually like to get married.

 Good Question: Why Do We Like Getting Flowers?This Mother's Day, Americans are expected to spend an average of $163 on mom.
 According to the National Retail Federation, 81 percent of people will send cards and 66 percent will give flowers.
 Sweaters, books, CDs, gardening tools, a day at the spa and brunch rounded out the list.

 Study: More Moms Want To Work Full-TimeA new study shows a jump in the number of moms who say they want to work full-time.